Doubly-linked lists¶

 points to.
 Before

-is a Dll
+is a DlList

 that is either empty, or it has a List to the left,